 - Developing empathy

 - Risk identification and management

 - Understanding influence, persuasion and manipulation

 A Women's engagement group raising awareness of Prevent, radicalisation and extremism.

 Local women's groups counter narrative to Daesh

 Extreme organisations will openly use propaganda to influence and recruit individuals in an attempt share an ideology or join a cause.
 Through the use of dialogue and group work, participants will be equipped with the skills and knowledge to critically assess, explore and challenge material and content both online and offline.
-Through applying adequate privacy and filtering settings, encouraging safe dialogue between individuals and raising awareness of the importance of reporting concerning material, participants will observe images and learn how to use their critical thinking skills to assess the origins of the material, how it has been created and what its purpose may be.
+Participants will learn how to apply adequate privacy and filtering settings, encourage safe dialogue between individuals and raise awareness of the importance of reporting concerning material.
+They will observe images and learn how to use their critical thinking skills to assess the origins of the material, how it has been created and what its purpose may be.

 This e-safety themed workshop will explore the dangers posed by online radicalisation, extremism, grooming and hate crime.
 Sessions will enable participants to: